The Global Indian Tuesday, July 7 2026

 The Saloni label has grown into one of London’s most coveted luxury womenswear brands, consistently celebrated for its signature use of Indian textiles — particularly silk, chiffon, and hand-blocked prints — reimagined through a distinctly British lens.
 Stocked at premier retailers including Net-a-Porter, Selfridges, and Bergdorf Goodman, Saloni’s designs bridge Indian craftsmanship and Western contemporary fashion with effortless elegance.
 In 2026, the brand continues to attract a global clientele drawn to its feminine silhouettes and its deeply rooted celebration of Indian textile heritage.

-Sabyasachi is one name that almost all Indian celebrities swear by.
+Widely regarded as India’s most celebrated luxury designer, Sabyasachi Mukherjee has transformed Indian bridal couture into a global phenomenon.
 From light floral designs to intricate and classic lehengas, Sabyasachi is bringing traditional Indian wear to the forefront with his timeless designs.
 But not many know that the Indian designer has styled Oprah Winfrey in 2018.
 She wore a custom-made black saree designed by Mukherjee for a photoshoot for Elle magazine.
 It was on Winfrey’s maiden trip to India that she met Mukherjee at a dinner hosted by the royal family, and the two have remained in touch since then.

 View this post on Instagram